9 Simple Ways to Get Rid of Ants on Tomato Plants

 But they can be signs of other things going on–and they can also be a nuisance if you’ve got the stinging sort among your plants–so it’s best to understand why they’re there and what you can do about them.

-I’ll be sharing some product recommendations below–which will allow me to make a small commission at no extra cost–but I’m very cautious about the products I recommend to my readers (see my product disclosure page for detail).
+I’ll be sharing some product recommendations below–which will allow me to make a small commission at no extra cost to you–but I’m very cautious about the products I recommend to my readers (see my product disclosure page for more details).

-I’ll explain in more detail below, but when it comes to ants, I’ve had success with these products over the years:
+I’ll explain more below, but when it comes to ants, I’ve had success with these products over the years:

 Why Are Ants on My Tomato Plants?